Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 132:
 - By RetroAdvance64.

-ufo 133:
-- By electrictaco.

 ufo 134:
 - By NHJ.

 ufo 135:
 - By JigglypuffGD.
 - Based around the design of Spider 49.

-ufo 136:
-- By electrictaco.
-- The remake of the ufo features a non-conventional dome, meant to represent paper being printed from a typewriter.

 ufo 137:
 - By bugpesto.